 By way of showing the unity within this diversity, Huntington (p.337) identifies some typical features of Early Western Chalukyan architecture.
-These include mortarless assembly, an emphasis on length rather than width or height, flat roofs, richly carved ceilings, and, sculpturally, an emphasis on relatively few major figures, which tend to be isolated from each other rather than arranged in crowded groups.
-The aesthetic sensibility of sculpture from this period also seems to retain a certain "classical" quality the term, by the way, is currently out of fashion whose impulse does not carry over into later periods of Indian art.
+These include mortarless assembly, an emphasis on length rather than width or height, flat roofs, richly carved ceilings, and sculpturally, an emphasis on relatively few major figures, that tend to be isolated from each other rather than arranged in crowded groups.

 Aihole is located near Badami in the state of Karnataka.
 The names of the temples are based on recent usage, and do not reflect their original dedications.